MarkBuffalo/lat-pulldown-guide/README.md

 The low row attachment has foot pedals that are "sharp."
 Such that if someone were to fall on them neck-first, they could die easily.
 Kids are prone to tripping and other foolish, spatially-unaware issues.
 This is why I suggest not putting up the pads.

+Again, I don't know what Titan was thinking by having these row pedals, but you don't have to install them.

 ## Here are some alternatives:

 1) You put up the pads, but use sharp-edge padding and gorilla tape it on.
 Go to Amazon.com and type in "sharp edge padding."
 You can glue and tape these to the pedal edges.
 I strongly suggest doing this if you have kids.